 The interior of the Church has a large panel on its east wall (erected in 1973) naming the priests and ministers who have served the parish over many centuries.
 Dunscore is in the heart of Covenanting country and its one-time minister, Rev. Archibald, was ousted from his charge during this period.

 On the west wall of the church, in an area now known as the Craig Corner, there is a plaque and medal to the memory of Jane Haining.
 Jane Haining was born in Dunscore and worshipped in the Craig Free Church.
 She was the only Scots woman to die in Auschwitz.
 As Matron of the Girls Home in the Budapest Mission of the Church of Scotland, she refused to leave her charges when war broke out and paid the ultimate price.
 Non-Jews who gave or risked their lives to aid Jews in the Holocaust may be added to the list of ‘Righteous Among the Nations’ – the Memorial of the Jewish people located in Jerusalem.
 Jane Haining was honoured in this way in 1998.

 The church retains a strong link with Hungary and every year a group of Hungarian children visit Dunscore.

 Several changes have been made to the church in more recent years.

 The pews were removed from the central section to make the church into a more flexible space for meetings and small gatherings.

 Projectors and screens were installed in 2010 so that the words of hymns could be displayed.
 The screens are also used for talks and meetings and allow photographs and other visual aids to be displayed during the service.

-In 2011 the paint that had been applied to details around doors and windows in around 1900 was removed.
-The last time the church exterior had been repainted was in the 1970s and it either needed repainting or removed and the latter course was decided.
+In 2011 the paint that had been applied to details around doors and windows at about 1950 was removed.
+The last time the church exterior had been repainted was in the 1970s and so it either needed repainting or for the paint to be removed and the latter course was decided.